Technology

 Many of us are reluctant to haggle.
 But we shouldn't be – it really can get you a better deal.
 Follow these top tips to save money.

 Broadband isn't cheap.
-Despite the low, low headline prices plastered across ads, the true monthly cost can be significant once any introductory offers have expired..
+Despite the low headline prices plastered across ads, the true monthly cost can be significant once any introductory offers have expired.

-Sign up for a Virgin's cheapest package broadband bundle for example and your bank account will be around £25 lighter each month.
+Sign up for a cheap broadband package and your bank account will be around £20 lighter each month.
 And that's on top of an initial activation fee.

-Throw in some TV to your package – and Virgin will certainly suggest you do – and you could easily end up paying double that every month.
+Throw in some TV to your package – and many providers will certainly suggest you do – and you could easily end up paying double that every month.
 Certainly not pocket change.

 Best broadband providers - ensure you're happy with your broadband supplier by choosing a Which?
 Recommended Provider.